 Do you have dreams of vacationing to Disney’s Aulani Resort in Oahu, Hawaii?
 Who doesn’t?
 With the promise of beautiful scenery, gorgeous accommodations, fresh foods, and fun activities for Disney adults and kids alike, Disney’s Aulani Resort can be the perfect Disney family getaway.
 It’s true it may seem rather impossible!
 From figuring out a Disney Aulani Vacation on a Budget to wondering if you should visit more of Oahu, Hawaii while you’re there, it’s a lot to figure out!
 Luckily, we’ve already done a ton of the groundwork for you, and you can find a bunch of information on our Disney Aulani Resort page.
 But what else do you need to know?
-Here.
-8 things we wish we knew Planning a Disney Aulani Resort Vacation before our trip to help get you on the right track.
+Here are 8 things we wish we knew Planning a Disney Aulani Resort Vacation before our trip to help get you on the right track.

 Planning a Disney Aulani Resort Vacation